David-Maisonave/MediaFileDuplicateFinder/README.md

 ## Exclusive **MFDF** Features
 These features are not on the original base fork, and they're only included in **Media File Duplicate Finder**.
 - Only delete files which match the filters.
   - In the original fork [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder), all actions apply to filtered out items as well as viewable items.
-This made it easy for a users to accedently delete 100's of files unintentionally.
+This makes it easy for a users to accedently delete 100's of files unintentionally.
   - Media File Duplicate Finder does **NOT** delete files which are filtered out.
 What you see is what gets deleted.
+No hidden deletes!
 - Remember window size and location from last running instance.
   - On program startup, sets the window size and position from the previous running instance.
   - Has logic to reset the window position and size by holding down the shift key during the first few seconds of startup.
 The reset option may be needed for the following situations.